Tick

 1. Truckee

-Truckee is a premier destination for outdoor enthusiasts, offering world-class skiing and hiking and being close to Lake Tahoe.
+Truckee is a premier destination for outdoor enthusiasts, offering world-class skiing and hiking, and being close to Lake Tahoe.
 The area’s limited hotel options make short-term rentals preferred for visitors, leading to high occupancy rates, especially in peak winter and summer seasons.
 Truckee’s desirability also contributes to strong property appreciation over time.
 The cost of living is 19% higher than the national average, driven by housing and transportation costs.

 Average Home Price (Median): $603,895.37